Procedural Rules, 29 CFR Part 2700

 (C) A showing that intervention will not unduly delay or prejudice the adjudication of the issues.

-(ii) Such intervention is not a matter of right but of the sound discretion of the Judge.
-In denying a motion to intervene, the Judge may alternatively permit the movant to participate in the proceeding as amicus curiae.
+(ii) Such intervention is not a matter of right but of the sound discretion of the ALJ.
+In denying a motion to intervene, the ALJ may alternatively permit the movant to participate in the proceeding as amicus curiae.

 (c) Procedure for participation as amicus curiae.
-Any person may move to participate as amicus curiae in a proceeding before a Judge.
-Such participation as amicus curiae shall not be a matter of right but of the sound discretion of the Judge.
+Any person may move to participate as amicus curiae in a proceeding before an ALJ.
+Such participation as amicus curiae shall not be a matter of right but of the sound discretion of the ALJ.
 A motion for participation as amicus curiae shall set forth the interest of the movant and show that the granting of the motion will not unduly delay or prejudice the adjudication of the issues.
-If the Judge permits amicus curiae participation, the Judge’s order shall specify the time within which such amicus curiae memorandum, brief, or other pleading must be filed and the time within which a reply may be made.
-The movant may conditionally attach its memorandum, brief, or other pleading to its motion for participation as amicus curiae.
+If the ALJ permits amicus curiae participation, the ALJ’s order shall specify the time within which such amicus curiae memorandum, brief, or other filing must be filed and the time within which a reply may be made.
+The movant may conditionally attach its memorandum, brief, or other filing to its motion for participation as amicus curiae.

-§ 2700.5 General requirements for pleadings and other documents; status or informational requests.
+§ 2700.5 General requirements for pleadings and other documents; filing requirements; status or

 (b) How to file.
-Unless otherwise provided for in the Act, these rules, or by order, filing may be accomplished in person, by U.S. Postal Service, by third-party commercial carrier, by facsimile transmission, or by electronic transmission.
-Instructions for electronic filing may be accessed on the Commission’s Web site (http://www.fmshrc.gov).
+Unless otherwise provided for in the Act, these rules, or by order, filing may be accomplished in person, by U.S. Postal Service, by third-party commercial carrier, or by electronic transmission.
+Instructions for electronic filing may be accessed on the Commission’s website (http://www.fmshrc.gov).

 (c) Where to file.
 Unless otherwise provided for in the Act, these rules, or by order:

 (1) Filing by electronic transmission.
-A document may be filed by electronic transmission with the Commission and its Judges.
-Instructions for electronic filing may be accessed on the Commission’s Web site (http://www.fmshrc.gov).
+A document may be filed by electronic transmission with the Commission and its ALJs.
+Instructions for electronic filing may be accessed on the Commission’s website (http://www.fmshrc.gov).

-(2) Filing in person, by U.S. Postal Service, by third-party commercial carrier, or by facsimilie transmission.
+(2) Filing in person, by U.S. Postal Service, by third-party commercial carrier

-(i) Before a Judge has been assigned.
-Before a Judge has been assigned to a case, all documents shall be filed with the Commission.
-Documents filed with the Commission shall be addressed to the Executive Director and mailed or delivered to the Docket Office, Federal Mine Safety and Health Review Commission, 1331 Pennsylvania Avenue, NW, Suite 520N, Washington, DC 20004-1710; facsimile delivery shall be transmitted to (202) 434-9954.
+(i) Before an ALJ has been assigned.
+Before an ALJ has been assigned to a case, all documents shall be filed with the Commission.
+Documents filed with the Commission shall be addressed to the Docket Office, Federal Mine Safety and Health Review Commission, 1331 Pennsylvania Avenue, NW, Suite 520N, Washington, DC 20004-1710.

-(ii) After a Judge has been assigned.
-After a Judge has been assigned, and before a decision has been issued, documents shall be filed with the Judge at the address set forth on the notice of the assignment.
+(ii) After an ALJ has been assigned.
+After an ALJ has been assigned, and before a decision has been issued, documents shall be filed with the ALJ at the address set forth on the notice of the assignment.

-(iv) After a Judge has issued a final decision.
-After the Judge has issued a final decision, documents shall be filed with the Commission as described in paragraph (c)(2)(i) of this section.
+(iii) After an ALJ has issued a final decision.
+After the ALJ has issued a final decision, documents shall be filed with the Commission as described in paragraph (c)(2)(i) of this section.

 (e) Privacy considerations.
-Persons submitting information to the Commission shall protect information that tends to identify certain individuals or tends to constitute an unwarranted intrusion of personal privacy in the following manner:
+Persons submitting information to the Commission shall protect information that tends to identify certain individuals, constitute an unwarranted intrusion of personal privacy, or disclose confidential commercial information as defined by 29 CFR 2702.6(a)(1) in the following manner:

-(1) All but the last four digits of social security numbers, financial account numbers, driver’s license numbers, or other personal identifying numbers, shall be redacted or excluded;
+(1) Social security numbers, financial account numbers, driver’s license numbers, or other personal identifying numbers, shall be redacted or excluded;

 (2) Minor children shall be identified only by initials;